 Will coffee and food be available?

-Free coffee prepared by masked and gloved volunteers will be served outside the building in cups with lids.
+Free coffee prepared by masked and gloved volunteers will be served in cups with lids.
 There will be no food served.

 What if I want to be baptized?